lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Station platform wall to the left (by the "Platform 8" sign) seems as if there might be something behind it.

-### Angels
+### Angels/Paragons

 - Orinda: Royalty, scepter
-- Lydia
+- Lydia: Rider, crop
 - Rynna: Farmer, hoe
 - Joya: Cook
-- Dauja (last day? yesterday?)
+- Dauja: Rancher, pitchfork
 - Veia: Chimney sweep, duster, top hat
 - Mila: Maid, broom
 - Draxus: Death, obvious implement

-Unknown representations:
-- ???: Rider, crop
-- ???: Rancher, pitchfork
+The above order opens the alcove behind the Draxus statue, which contains the original manuscripts of _The Red Prince_ and _A New Clue_.

 ### Aquarium